Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Mixed-Precision OTA Federated Learning

 \subsubsection{Uplink Design}

-After channel estimation at each client $i$, the client directly modulates its gradients to carrier frequency and compensates for channel distortion via its estimated channel.
-The base-band transmitted signal is designed as:
+After channel estimation at each client $k$, the clients modulate model updates to carrier frequency and compensate for channel distortion via its estimated channel.
+The base-band transmitted signal is designed as follows.

-Hence, aggregation can be done via the natural superposition of the electromagnetic wave, i.e., $r_s^{(k)}\approx\sum_{i=1}^N \theta_i^{(k)}$.
+Hence, aggregation can be done via the natural superposition of the electromagnetic wave, i.e., $r_s^{(t)}\approx\sum_{k=1}^K \theta_k^{(t)}$.